Double-negation translation: Equivalent variants

-Then the translation can be succinctly described as: prefix ¬¬ to every atomic formula, disjunction, and existential quantifier.

-Another possibility (known as Kuroda's translation) is to construct φN from φ by putting ¬¬ before the whole formula and after every universal quantifier.
-Notice that this reduces to the simple ¬¬φ translation if φ is propositional.
+Another procedure, known as Kuroda's translation, is to construct a translated φ by putting "¬¬" before the whole formula and after every universal quantifier.
+This procedure exactly reduces to the propositional translation whenever φ is propositional.

-It is also possible to define φN by prefixing ¬¬ before every subformula of φ, as done by Kolmogorov.
+Thirdly, one may instead prefix "¬¬" before every subformula of φ, as done by Kolmogorov.
 Such a translation is the logical counterpart to the call-by-name continuation-passing style translation of functional programming languages along the lines of the Curry–Howard correspondence between proofs and programs.

+The Gödel-Gentzen- and Kuroda-translated formulas of each φ are provenly equivalent to one another, and this result holds already in minimal propositional logic.
+And further, in intuitionistic propositional logic, the Kuroda- and Kolmogorov-translated formulas are equivalent also.